roytang/blog/content/notes/2018/06/1011949416859590656/index.md

   url: https://twitter.com/roytang/statuses/1011949416859590656/
 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156733647578912
+title: ''
 ---

-RT [@DaniStefanovic](https://twitter.com/DaniStefanovic/): Wrap your console.log arguments in an object literal to print the variable name along with its value.
+Wrap your console.log arguments in an object literal to print the variable name along with its value.

-console.log(isLo…
+console.log(isLoggedIn)

+console.log({ isLoggedIn })

+Still one of my favorite tips from [@wesbos](https://twitter.com/wesbos/).
+So simple but effective 💪